-With regard to Landsat data, a set of 26 suitable scenes covering the period 1998-2012 was manually selected (a list of the scenes can be found in the article supplement).
-Besides the requirement of no or minimum cloud coverage over the study area, images acquired in the early morning hours especially during winter were not taken into account, as illumination effects from low sun elevation angles often pose problems in terms of sensor saturation on sun-facing slopes and topographic shadowing, making it difficult to retrieve snow cover.

-To derive snow maps from the raw Landsat bands, first the digital numbers (DNs) of the individual bands were converted to top-of-atmosphere reflectances using the i.landsat.toar module from GRASS GIS (GRASS Development Team, 2012).
+- 5 With regard to Landsat data, a set of 26 suitable scenes covering the period 1998-2012 was manually selected (a list of the scenes can be found in the article supplement).
+Besides the requirement of no or minimum cloud coverage over the study area, images acquired in the early morning hours especially during winter were not taken into account, as illumination effects from low sun elevation angles often pose problems in terms of sensor saturation on sun-facing slopes and topographic shadowing, making it difficult to retrieve snow cover. - 10 To derive snow maps from the raw Landsat bands, first the digital numbers (DNs) of the individual bands were converted to top-of-atmosphere reflectances using the i.landsat.toar module from GRASS GIS (GRASS Development Team, 2012).
 Subsequently, the reflectances were topographically corrected using i.topo.corr.
-Then, the normalized difference snow index (NDSI) (Hall et al., 1995) was calculated using the band ratio where green and SWIR (shortwave infrared) correspond to TM bands 2 and 5, respectively, for both Landsat 5 and 7.
-Several NDSI thresholds for the binary snow/no snow classification were subsequently evaluated, however the commonly chosen value of 0.4 (Hall et al., 1995) provided adequate results and was thus used for all 26 scenes.
-Following Hall et al. (1998), additional to the NDSI threshold a threshold of the near-infrared (NIR) channel (TM band 4) was used to avoid misclassifying water bodies as snow - pixels with NIR < 11% are thereby never classified as snow.
+Then, the normalized difference snow index (NDSI) (Hall et al., 1995) was calculated using the band ratio

-$$NDSI = \frac{green - SWIR}{green + SWIR},$$ (13)
+$$NDSI = \frac{\text{green} - SWIR}{\text{green} + SWIR},$$ (13)